population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 lockdown [@Mahmud2023].

 We find that food insecurity significantly increased during the lockdowns.
-The point estimates are significant, with an increase of 25 percentage points for any food insecurity during the first lockdown compared to the period with no lockdowns.
-Even more concerningly, the two worst forms of food insecurity, skipping meals and going without eating the whole day, doubled and tripled in size relative to non-lockdown periods.
+The point estimates are significant, with an increase of almost 25 percentage points for any food insecurity during the first lockdown compared to the period with no lockdowns.
+Even more concerning, moderate to severe and severe food insecurity is more than 20 percentage points and almost 10 percentage points higher relative to when there are fewer lockdown-related restrictions.

-We also find that lockdowns have a substantial medium-term impact, with food insecurity 12 percentage points higher two to three months after the first lockdown was lifted.
-The medium-term impact was even higher following the second lockdown, with a 22 percentage points increase in any form of food insecurity three months after the second lockdown had been lifted.
+We also find that lockdowns have a substantial medium-term impact, with any food insecurity about 10 percentage points higher two to three months after the first lockdown was lifted.
+The medium-term impact was even higher following the second lockdown, with an approximately 20 percentage points increase three months after the second lockdown had been lifted.
 The differences in the medium-run impact between the two lockdowns suggest that the lower-than-normal rainfall during July through  October of 2021 compounded the negative effect of the lockdown.

-To understand the mechanisms behind the significant impact on food insecurity, we examine the effect on labor market outcomes and find substantial decreases in paid work during the lockdowns and decreases across all income types, such as wage income, agricultural income, non-farm business income, and income from assets owned.
-However, households in the agricultural sector were significantly more likely to continue work during and after the first lockdown than non-agricultural households.
-Thus, their food security was less affected.
+To understand the mechanisms behind the significant impact on food insecurity, we examine the effect on labor market outcomes and find substantial decreases across all income types, such as wage income, agricultural income, non-farm business income, and income from assets owned.
+There were also substantial decreases in the likelihood of engaging in market work during the lockdowns.
+Households in the agricultural sector saw lower increases in food insecurity than non-agricultural households, especially for severe food insecurity, during the first severe lockdown.
+This is consistent with agricultural households being able to work even during lockdowns and have access to foods produced at home.

 Furthermore, households attempted to cope with the lockdown by switching to agricultural work, as shown by a significant increase in the likelihood of working in agriculture after the first lockdown.
-However, that increase dissipated by the second lockdown, likely because the concurrent rainfall shortfall made agriculture less attractive as a coping mechanism.
+However, likely because the concurrent rainfall shortfall made agriculture less attractive as a coping mechanism, there was no further movement to agriculture after the second lockdown.

-Traditional sources of support, such as remittance from abroad or assistance from family members within the country, non-family individuals, and development organizations, decreased during the lockdowns.
+Traditional sources of support, such as remittance from abroad or assistance from family members within the country, non-family individuals, and development organizations, were all either flat or decreased during the lockdowns.
 This suggests that the worldwide macroeconomic shock from Covid-19 affected everyone's ability to transfer resources to needy relatives or friends.
 This failure of the standard coping mechanisms likely is a significant factor in explaining lockdowns' substantial effect on food insecurity.
-Finally, we find evidence of a net increase in household members, suggesting that lockdowns forced individuals living elsewhere to join/rejoin the household.

 [identification of effects based on comparing periods with varying degrees of lockdowns before Covid becomes an issue;